Kitesurfing is one of the best sports in the world!

 Peter Campbell & Stuart Webb

-You are welcome to contribute your own tips and information to this handbook here.
-Your feedback is also welcome.
+You are welcome to contribute your own tips and information and provide feedback to this handbook here.